nh2/gmail-spamfilters-paypal-security-messages/README.md

 Gmail tells me that the only reason the email didn't go to Spam is because I disabled its Spam filter.

 ![Screenshot showing Gmail classifying a Stripe security notification as Spam](gmail-stripe-spamfilter.png)

+You can see the sanitised email headers in [`stripe-headers.txt`](stripe-headers.txt) if you want to analyse them.